emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 *If it doesn't look like this, let an instructor know in the Emerald City Discord.*

-## Installing VSCode

-> If you have already installed VSCode, skip this step.

-I know, this part is SO boring.
-But before we begin editing our project, we need to make sure you have <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode) installed on your computer.
-VSCode is a code editor.

 ## What is displayed on the screen?

-Once you have it installed, make sure you are in your `emerald-dapp` directory and type:
+Previously, you installed VSCode.
+VSCode is a code editor that allows us to type some code, and has many useful extensions to help us be successful.
+To open our project code in VSCode, make sure you are in your `emerald-dapp` directory and type:

 > code .

 This will open up your project in VSCode.
 Navigate to the `./pages/index.js` file and make sure it looks like this: